 The health benefits are many for slowing down, stretching, and meditating and include: improving immune function, digestion, fertility, detoxification and elimination, as well as reducing high blood pressure, stress, muscle tension, and general fatigue.

-I offer a regular group Restorative Yoga practice in Redding, CA each week and work with many private clients using this technique.
+I offer a regular group Restorative Yoga practice in Redding, CA each week, workshops, and work with many private clients using this technique.
 For so many, this practice is the key they’ve been missing in their exercise routine and life, and they are surprised at how such a simple practice can bring such relief and happiness to their daily lives.

 Let me know if you have any questions and I’ll see you on the mat, soon!